fabian-hk/Secure-Two-Party-Computation/README.md

 # Usage with command line

-## Setup
-1. You have to compile the [CBMC-GC-2](https://gitlab.com/securityengineering/CBMC-GC-2) parser for your system and put the ```cbmc-gc``` executable in the ```data/CBMC-GC-2/bin``` folder.
-2. Make it executable: ```chmod +x cbmc-gc```
-3. If you want to use your own certificates, you can create and sign them with the root-ca private key in the ``data/certificates/`` folder and then you have to copy the signed certificates in the same folder.
-After that you can either specify the certificates at runtime with ``-c`` or configure them in the ``conf/cert_conf.py`` file.
-For information on how to create certificates read the section ``Create certificates``.
-However there are already signed certificates for alice and bob, so you can use them if you just want to test the program.

-## Run
 1. Run the server: ```python3 Server.py``` => with TLS encryption
 2. Run Alice: ```python3 TwoPartyComputation.py add 4 -c certficiate-alice -cn bob.mpc```
 3. Run Bob: ```python3 TwoPartyComputation.py add 5 -c certificate-bob -cn alice.mpc```